polterguy/polterguy.github.io/documentation/magic.lambda.crypto/index.md

 a *key pair*.
 One of your keys are intended for being publicly shared, and is often referred to as _"your public key"_.
 This key can do two important things.

-1. It can encrypt data such that *only* its private counterpart key can decrypt the data
+1. Your public key can encrypt data such that *only* its private counterpart key can decrypt the data
-2. It can verify that a message originated from a party that has access to its private counterpart
+2. Your public key can verify that a message originated from a party that has access to its private counterpart

 Hence, keeping your *private* key as just that, implying **private**, is of outmost importance, otherwise 3rd parties might read messages others send to you, and also impersonate you in front of others.
 In addition, securely